Ngineer101/Ngineer101/README.md

 I'm an experienced software engineer and technical leader with a good track record in the e-commerce and logistics industries.
 Currently, I'm leading a team of 9 software engineers at [Swapfiets](https://swapfiets.nl/en-NL).

-In my free time, I'm running a few (almost) profitable side-projects:
+In my free time, I'm hacking on a few side projects:

-- [TurboForm](https://github.com/turboform) - Generate forms with AI - open source Typeform alternative
+- [TurboForm](https://github.com/turboform) - Generate forms with AI - open-source Typeform alternative
 - [Supermeme.ai](https://supermeme.ai) - Generate memes with AI
 - [Ship SaaS](http://shipsaas.com) - Next.js and Supabase SaaS boilerplate